Avoided Emissions Certificates

 Each certificate corresponds to a specific, verified refurbishment activity, and includes:

-● A defined asset batch (device types, counts, and specifications)
+A defined asset batch

-● Emissions baselines and functional-unit assumptions
+Emissions baselines & assumptions

-● Quantified avoided emissions
+Quantified avoided emissions

-● A unique registry record and claim right
+Unique registry record & claim right

 Moving Beyond Reporting: Why a Certificate Is Needed